zurborg/libpirate-hooray-php/docs/Pirate-Hooray-Str.md

     integer Pirate\Hooray\Str::ok(mixed $string, mixed $nvl)

-Checks whether string is a string and returns its length
+Checks whether string is a scalar and not a bool and returns its length

 ```php
 Str::ok(''); // 0